IGore01/TechpointXTern2022WorkAssessment/Data Sets/PLEASE READ - data info.md

 Here I will explain all of the info on the data sets in this folder:

-This folder contains only the raw data sets that were used to create the insights
+This folder contains the compiled data sets that were used to create the insights

+Note: the these compiled data sets were compiled using the raw data sets that can be found in the raw data sets folder.

 ## Table of All Events.csv: